Wavelength (1967 film): Influence

 Wavelength was an early influence on minimalist composer Steve Reich, and his 1970 recording of Four Organs uses the film's closing photograph for its cover artwork.
-Anthony McCall has detailed how descriptions of Wavelength influenced the development of his 1973 work Line Describing a Cone, pointing to "the possibility that a single idea can define the essential outline of an entire film."
+Filmmaker Don Owen, who viewed the film as "a meditation on death", cited it as an influence on his work.
+Anthony McCall has detailed how descriptions of Wavelength inspired the development of his 1973 work Line Describing a Cone, pointing to "the possibility that a single idea can define the essential outline of an entire film."

 Excerpts of Wavelength have appeared in works by James Benning (left) and Yvonne Rainer (right).

 James Benning's 1978 film Grand Opera makes explicit reference to Wavelength.
 The film opens with a black leader accompanied by a reworking of Amy Taubin's phone call about discovering a dead body.
 In 2015, Benning created a remake of Wavelength from two stills of the original film.
 His version uses digital effects to create a perfectly smooth, continuous zoom between the start and end points.

 Yvonne Rainer used an excerpt of Wavelength in her 1985 film The Man Who Envied Women.
 In it, the loft serves as an example of the sort of spaces to which artists had access prior to the gentrification of New York.
 Helena Wittmann quoted Wavelength in her 2017 drama film Drift, whose final shot is a slow zoom toward a picture of ocean waves until it eventually fills the frame.